Masterminds/html5-php/README.md

 - Namespaces: HTML5 only [supports a selected list of namespaces](http://www.w3.org/TR/html5/infrastructure.html#namespaces) and they do not operate in the same way as XML namespaces.
 A `:` has no special meaning.
-The parser does not support XML style namespaces via `:`.
+  By default the parser does not support XML style namespaces via `:`; to enable the XML namespaces see the  [XML Namespaces section](#xml-namespaces)
 - Scripts: This parser does not contain a JavaScript or a CSS interpreter.
 While one may be supplied, not all features will be supported.